Barbara Follett (politician)

 Daphne Barbara Follett (' Hubbard; born 25 December 1942) is a British Labour Party politician who served as Member of Parliament (MP) for Stevenage from 1997 to 2010.
 During this time she held several parliamentary and ministerial positions.

-In the decade before entering Parliament she played a major part in transformation of the Labour Party, firstly by making members more aware of their visual impact on voters and secondly by co-founding and running two organisations, Labour Women's Network and Emily's List UK, which spearheaded reforms that helped Labour to return a record 101 women to Parliament in 1997.
+In the decade before entering Parliament she played a major part in transforming of the Labour Party, both by making members more aware of their visual impact on voters and also by co-founding and running two organisations, Labour Women's Network and Emily's List UK, which spearheaded reforms that helped Labour to return a record 101 women to Parliament in 1997.

-Following the United Kingdom parliamentary expenses scandal, she repaid more than £42,000 which she had claimed in expenses - which enabled her to top the list of repayments made by MPs.
-She stood down in 2010 in order to take over running the business of her husband, author Ken Follett.
+Following the United Kingdom parliamentary expenses scandal, she repaid more than £42,000 that she had claimed in expenses; hers was the largest repayment made by any MP.
+She stood down from Parliament in 2010 in order to take over running the business of her husband, author Ken Follett.